 Maid Marian ties into the traditions of Christ in Britain.
 We will visit Lincoln Cathedral and

 learn of the traditions that tie it to Mary Magdalene.
-We will also have a tour of the Lincoln
+If you choose you’ll have time to explore

-Castle where we can see 1 of the 4 original copies of the Magna Charta.
+Lincoln Castle where you can see 1 of the 4 original copies of the Magna Charta.
+We will

 will tour York Minster and have an opportunity (for those who choose) to climb to the top of